Electric boat repower cost: what to budget in 2026

 Quick summary: what a complete repower actually costs

-For a 35–40 ft sailboat targeting 5.5 knots, expect:
+For a 35–40 ft sailboat targeting 5.5 knots, expect (gross prices, before any subsidy):

 These are installed costs including battery, motor, controller, charger, monitoring, cables, and yard labour.
 They exclude any structural work, new battery-box construction, or replacement of associated systems (windlass, galley, etc.).